 Since the beginning of May, Cappadocia has been experiencing a noticeable influx of tourists.
 And hotel price lists react accordingly.

 Inexpensive, but comfortable hotels at this time are booked almost to the eyeballs.
-However, if you staked out a room in the winter, then everything is fine!
+However, if you staked out a room in advance, everything is fine!

 If in June thermometers in Göreme and the surrounding area live in the range of +24-28 °C, and precipitation sometimes falls, then in July and August it is proposed to actually forget about the existence of the latter.
 Clear, almost cloudless days come in succession, the atmosphere warms up to unbearable values by noon.